 One more observation: After two weeks, this species seems uncannily resistant to aging or decomposing.
 According to Wikipedia, “Members of Leucopaxillus have antibiotics which make the mushrooms persist much longer than most.”

-Wait–it can make antibiotics?!
-How cool is that?
+Wait–it can make antibiotics and therefore control its environment?!
+How cool is that?!